Moreno de Souza: As a priest and writer

+Dhormik Gitam is a collection of Christian religious songs written by him and published twenty years after he became a priest.
+His inspiration to compose hymns stemmed from his travels to other countries, where he encountered hymns in various languages.
+He followed the 18th-century tradition of complementing Konkani words in hymns with Sanskrit words.

-Death and Funeral
+Death and funeral

 After lying in hospital for around 10 days, Fr.
 Moreno died and was brought to the Jesuit Borea Jezuchi Basilika (Basilica de Bom Jesus) in Velha Goa.
 His funeral mass was concelebrated by numerous priests from the Jesuit community, diocesan priests and others.
 In the absence of the Archbishop of Goa e Damão Dom Filipe Neri Ferrão, who had visited Fr.
 Moreno a few days earlier in hospital, the main celebrant was the Archbishop Emeritus of Goa e Damão, Dom Raul Nicolau Gonsalves.
 His body is buried in the kopelmar of the Cathedral cemetery in Velha Goa.